pflanze/stoical-mentoring/README.md

 ### Other systems

 I'm not using other systems and don't know the best ways there.
-I'll be happy if you do and let me know.
+I'll be happy to include details here if you do and let me know.